Drag to resize

 • will never be flown over 'assemblies of people' (see FAQ further down for definition).

-• will be flown in Visual Line of Sight (VLOS) by the pilot or be assisted by a UA observer;
+• will be maintained in Visual Line of Sight (VLOS) or be assisted by a UA observer;

 • is flown at no more than 120 metres above the closest point of the surface;